TanTingyi/DeepEEG/README.md

-# WaveNet-EEG
-Trying to apply the wavenet to EEG data.
+# Some model for EEG data